BlackSourceLabs/BlackNectar-iOS/README.md

 Our mission is to help the underserved by using technology.
 People on the Calfresh EBT program are oftentimes neglected and looked down upon in society.
 We decided to make a difference in our community and take action.
-Our goal is to help people that are on EBT by helping them find stores, restaurants and farmer's' markets that are nearby and accept EBT.
+Our goal is to help people that are on EBT by helping them find stores, restaurants and farmer's markets that are nearby and accept EBT.

 ## What is BlackNectar?